 CETRI's fundamental goal is to help survivors of electrical shock injury achieve successful recovery following electrical shock injury.
 It is well established now that the extent of disability resulting from electrical shock can not be judge by the size of the skin contact burn.
 Because nerves and muscles in the current path can be instantly damaged by electrical shock current.
 Often recovery from nerve and muscle injury appears to be the most challenging barrier to rehabilitation.

-The human nervous system is widely interconnected.
-Injury to a part of it often results in widespread manifestations, even in parts that seem functionally independent.
+The human nervous system, both peripheral and central, is a highly interconnected system which maintains the body's posture, balance and coordination.
+Injury to a part of the nervous system commonly results in generalized manifestations, even in parts that seem functionally independent.
+Disruption of the body's balance and coordination can lead to persistent pain that can result in neuropsychological problems.
 Depending on the type of electrical injury, often patients will report impaired memory function, loss of skin sensation, tingling, pain, disturbed sleep patterns, and nerve damage.